iraq

 THE REALITY

-Though ISIS has lost most of its territory, its extremist ideology persists through underground groups.
-Ancient Christian communities like the Assyrians and Nestorians, once known for their missionary legacy, now face extinction.
-Many churches lie in destruction, and many believers have left the country.
-Many pastors and ministry leaders have been killed which has created a leadership need, although Christian widows stepped in to continue discipleship and pastoral care.
+Though ISIS has lost most of its territory, its extremist ideology remains through underground groups.
+Ancient Christian communities like the Assyrians and Nestorians, once known for their missionary legacy, are almost nonexistent.
+Most churches lie in destruction, and many believers have left the country.
+Pastors and ministry leaders have been killed which has created a leadership void, although Christian widows stepped in to continue discipleship and pastoral care.
 Despite denominational and ethnic divisions, a small revival is growing in evangelical communities.

-Amid the turmoil, over 50,000 Iraqi Arab evangelicals have come to Christ, many from Muslim or extremist backgrounds.
+Amid turmoil, over 50,000 Iraqi Arab evangelicals are estimated to have come to Christ, many from Muslim or extremist backgrounds.
 Through dreams, visions, Gospel media and personal evangelism, they have encountered the truth of the Gospel and the love of Jesus.

 In Baghdad, the recent opening of the country’s first skatepark also offers a new opportunity for engaging and discipling the next generation through action sports ministry.
 The youth is especially looking for purpose and a community to belong.
 Although many have sought to leave the country, never to return, the Great Commission is still to be carried on in Iraq.
-As the country and the Church rebuild, the need for lasting hope, selfless love and bold leadership is needed the most.
+As the country and the Church rebuild, there is a great need for lasting hope, selfless love and bold leadership.

 And how are they to preach unless they are sent?
 As it is written, “How beautiful are the feet of those who preach the good news!”